 “We are particularly pleased to highlight local talent on Opening Night and we hope that Grenadians will come out in their numbers to support them.”
 He added.

 Opening the evening will be Grenada’s son and steel pan maestro Peter ‘Zack’ Bernard who returns home with his band.
-Peter, who is now based in South Florida left Grenada and traveled to America as a young teenager in 1970, where he attended the New York Jazz Mobile School of Music.
+Peter, who is now based in South Florida left Grenada and travelled to America as a young teenager in 1970, where he attended the New York Jazz Mobile School of Music.
 He started his first band in New Jersey, and then he joined another band in Brooklyn, New York in the 80s which opened shows for numerous groups and backed up many artists.
 One of the highlights of his career was opening for the world-renowned Earth, Wind, & Fire.

-Also on the night the audience will be treated to the music of American guitarist and educator Derek Mc Keith.
+Also on the night, the audience will be treated to the music of American guitarist and educator Derek Mc Keith.
 He has been described as a masterful musician complete with creative foresight, lyrical honesty and natural showmanship.
 With the musical freedom of Jimi Hendrix and Lenny Kravitz, Derek’s vocals are reminiscent of Prince and the experimental boldness of Outkast.
-He also plays an active role in youth music education and community outreach, and is the West Coast Director of the Travelling Guitar Foundation.
+He also plays an active role in youth music education and community outreach and is the West Coast Director of the Travelling Guitar Foundation.

-Following a successful take off in Barbados in January this year with highly acclaimed performances, the unique travelling jazz festival entertained music lovers in Antigua and Barbuda who turned out at the Dean Lake Cultural Centre and the scenic Shirley Heights Lookout in March this year.
+Following a successful take-off in Barbados in January this year with highly acclaimed performances, the unique travelling jazz festival entertained music lovers in Antigua and Barbuda who turned out at the Dean Lake Cultural Centre and the scenic Shirley Heights Lookout in March this year.
 Now it’s coming to Grenada “ to thrill audiences of all ages “ said Hinds.
 The safari will continue on to St Vincent later this year.

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.